kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/dev_ops/nginx/nginx.md

+# Introduction to NGINX

-# What is NGINX in DevOps?
+## What is NGINX in DevOps?

 Nginx is mostly commonly known as a high-performance web server, but in DevOps, it's **frequently used as a reserver proxy and a load balancer.**
 When we say "load balancer," we mean it takes traffic from clients (like user's browsers or mobile aps)